10 Best Places to Retire in Florida

 It is a landlocked city, and therefore you won’t find the sandy white beaches that most people associate with Florida.
 But you will find picturesque hills and lakes that are great for hiking and camping.
 Plus, there are a variety of world-class golf courses nearby, and the beach is only about an hour away in both directions.
 There are plans to develop a $35 million Advent Health Facility in Clermont currently underway, and other highly rated hospitals can be found in Orlando.
 Clermont is a great place for retirees who are willing to sacrifice the sand and surf for quiet, affordable living and easy access to amenities.

 Vero Beach is a small beach town in Southeast Florida, sandwiched between Melbourne and Port St. Lucie.
 It’s a quaint coastal city with a lot going on.
 It’s a haven for beach activities like surfing, swimming, fishing, boating, and snorkeling.
-Disney’s Vero Beach Resort attracts a lot of tourists and is a major employer in the area.
-But the tourist traffic is primarily contained by the resort, so seniors don’t have to worry about a bothersome influx of traffic.
+Vero Beach is also one of the most affordable beach towns in Florida so it's great for retirees that are looking for a budget-friendly beachfront paradise.

 It’s a great place for those who want peace, quiet, and sunshine.
 It has a small historic section downtown that was a former US Naval Station During WWII.
 There are two shopping malls and two local hospitals.
 Overall, it’s a quiet town with a slow pace of life and affordable real estate, making it one of the best places to retire in Florida.
 Those who want excitement and entertainment options may be better of looking elsewhere.
 But those who just want to relax and enjoy the ocean will love Vero Beach.